UKy-GIS/uky-gis.github.io/quick_start/readme.md

 ## Jupyter Notebook

 Once we are in our GIS space we can launch Jupyter Notebook.
+We discovered that you don't need to run ArcGIS Pro before or during a Jupyter Notebook session.
 At the command prompt, execute:

 ```bat
 jupyter notebook